-In this section, we present details and findings from our research on three LVC mechanisms used in Brazil, Ethiopia, and India.
+In this section we present details and findings from our research on three LVC mechanisms used in Brazil, Ethiopia, and India.

+4.1.
 Brazil Case Study: Água Espraiada Joint Urban Operation, São Paulo

+4.1.1.
 Baseline Context and Enabling Conditions for the Água Espraiada Joint Urban Operation Project

-LVC as a revenue generating mechanism has matured over the years since its early introduction in Brazil in the 1970s.
-It has taken time for the idea that land value increases from public investment should benefit communities as a whole, rather than private property owners individually, and should be codified in law.
-The principles of LVC were first integrated into the 1988 Federal Constitution and later regulated by the Urban Development Act or City Statute (Estatuto da Cidade) in 2001.
-The city of São Paulo based its 2002 Strategic Master Plan and its 2004 Land Use Law on the federal city statute, which introduced the first official LVC mechanism used in the city: Charges for Additional Building Rights (Outorga Onerosa do Direito de Construir-OODC).
+Land value capture as a revenue generating mechanism has matured over the years since its early introduction in Brazil in the 1970s.
+It has taken time for the idea that land value increases from public investment should benefit communities as a whole rather than private property owners individually to be codified in law.
+The principles of land value capture were first integrated into the 1988 Federal Constitution and later regulated by the Urban Development Act or City Statute (Estatuto da Cidade) in 2001.
+The city of São Paulo based its 2002 Strategic Master Plan and its 2004 Land Use Law on the federal City Statute, which, together, introduced the first official LVC mechanism used in the city-Charges for Additional Building Rights (Outorga Onerosa do Direito de Construir-OODC).
 The OODC tool enabled the city government to generate revenue by charging developers for new building rights.

-During this time, the city also instituted land-use regulations through floor area ratios (FARs), which set different allowances for building development based on social function, ownership, and existing infrastructure around the project area, and limited the new building supply within the city, providing a policy environment that allowed the government to generate significant revenue from new development.
-In addition to a favorable regulatory and policy environment, São Paulo's booming real estate market, private-investor interest in join urban operation (OUC) areas, and strong institutional support and transparent process that guaranteed the implementation of investments in the area were all enabling factors for successful LVC in the city.
+During this time, the city also instituted land use regulations through floor area ratios (FARs, which set different allowances for building development based on social function, ownership and existing infrastructure around the project area) and limited the new building supply within the city, providing a policy environment that allowed the government to generate significant revenue from new development.
+In addition to a favorable regulatory and policy environment, São Paulo's booming real estate market, private investor interest in UOC areas, and strong institutional support and transparent process that guaranteed the implementation of investments in the area were all enabling factors for successful LVC in the city.